High-Stakes Briefings & Meetings Cost Billions

 While it stands to reason that facilitators should have great presentation skills, they also need to be skilled in areas that presenters don’t.

-Facilitators need to be able to do three things well, according to Ann Benett of Benett Communications, a global consultant who works with Executive Briefing Centers:
+Facilitators need to be able to do three things well, according to Ann Benett of Benett Communications, a global consultant and ABPM Supplier Member.

 1) Bring focus to the briefing or meeting.